HOME WISE Uranium Project > Mining & Milling > Issues >

 Sparton Resources Inc. suspends New Brunswick uranium exploration program in response to new rules

-Claiming the government bowed to pressure from various local lobby groups in declaring a ban on all uranium exploration, Sparton Resources Inc. external link, announced on Aug.
+Claiming the government bowed to pressure from various local lobby groups in declaring a ban on all uranium exploration, Sparton Resources Inc. , announced on Aug.
 11, 2008, it would be suspending its New Brunswick uranium program.
 "We can't do uranium now," said Sparton chairman Edward Thompson.
 "It's going to be suspended until the government changes its regulations."
 (NB Business Journal Aug.
 13, 2008)

 New Brunswick government amending rules for uranium mining and exploration